 The Occupants Behaviour module (see Figure 5) contains the detailed characterization of the building's usage, emphasizing people and thermally relevant facilities.
 It is related to the rest of the Energy ADE and CityGML model through the class UsageZone.
-One building may be related with several UsageZone objects.
-Due to the type of information it allows to store, the Occupants Behaviour module may be used also for multi-field analysis (e.g. socioeconomics or demographics).
+A building might consist of several usage zones.
+The distribution of the different usage zones within the building is relevant for building performance simulations.
+The attributes defining the occupants along with the demand and usage schedules can have a significant impact on the indoor climate and thermal comfort.
+Smart control strategies for e.g. HVAC devices can not only improve the energetic usage of the building unit but also enhance the air and indoor climate quality.

-Each UsageZone object may be related with several BuildingUnit objects, representing the premises (dwellings, offices etc.) located inside the defined UsageZone.
+Due to the type of information by which the CityGML core is extended, the Occupants Behaviour module may be used also for multi-field analysis (e.g. socioeconomics or demographics).
+Moreover, considering different attributes of this module, a further dynamic estimation of the electricity and heating demand, specific to the building unit and zone, can be computed incorporating model predictive control algorithms, machine learning or statistically enriched simulations.
+Within the module, each UsageZone object may be related with several BuildingUnit objects, representing the premises (dwellings, offices etc.) located inside the defined UsageZone.
 Especially for estimating internal energy gains, the occupants of a UsageZone or BuildingUnit are represented by the classes Occupants and Household, and the thermal energy producing facilities (lighting, domestic hot water, electrical appliances) by the base class Facilities and the derived classes DHWFacilities, LightingFacilities and ElectricalAppliances.